-Faceted browsing (also called faceted search or faceted navigation) is an exploratory search model, where facets assist in the navigation of search results (Hearst 2006a).
+Faceted browsing (also called faceted search or faceted navigation) is an exploratory search model, where facets assist in the navigation of search results [1].
 Facets are simply attributes attached to the actual objects being explored.
 An example of a facet attached to a book could be its genre or publication date.
-In a typical faceted browsing system, a user is shown search results alongside a list of related, relevant facets, allowing interactive filtering and expansion of results (Hearst 2006b).
+In a typical faceted browsing system, a user is shown search results alongside a list of related, relevant facets, allowing interactive filtering and expansion of results [2].
 A faceted taxonomy is the collection of facets provided by the interface and is often organized as sets, hierarchies, or graphs.

-The design of a system's underlying model directly impacts the user's ability to filter, rank, and interact with the facets; in fact, some models contain no interactivity (Wei et al. 2013).
-Wei et al. observed three major theoretical foundations behind current research of facet models: set theory, formal concept analysis, and lightweight ontologies.
+The design of the system's underlying model directly impacts the user's ability to filter, rank, and interact with the facets; in fact, some models contain no interactivity [3].
+Wei et al. observed three major theoretical foundations behind current research of facet models: set theory, formal concept analysis, and lightweight ontologies [3].
 Facet modeling focuses on the formal representation of faceted data and the interactive consequences that follow when using that model.

-The motivation for choosing category theory began when designing the next phase of DELVE (Harris et al. 2014), our framework for creating visualizations for browsing biomedical literature.
+The motivation for choosing category theory began when designing the next phase of DELVE [4], our framework for creating visualizations for browsing biomedical literature.
 Specifically, we encountered difficultly in modeling DELVE's ability to create numerous visualizations, which are either controlled by facets or contain faceted structures.
 Additionally, one visualization may impact another (either by filtering or focusing).
-For example, how can one effectively represent a hierarchical tree of facets which is simultaneously browsable and capable of spawning faceted graphs containing interactive, linked nodes?
+For example, how can you effectively represent a hierarchical tree of facets which is simultaneously browsable and capable of spawning faceted graphs containing interactive, linked nodes?
 A model of faceted browsing that is capable of representing faceted taxonomies generically would enable the quick creation of interoperable faceted components within an interface and enable their reuse in either other parts of the interface or in a different interface altogether.
 Although this abstraction is possible with set theory, the notation quickly becomes cluttered and error-prone.
-If set theory was used in the example above, individual sets would be necessary for each component and additional index sets would be needed for every type of relationship that maps a set to another set; linking nodes becomes an exercise in managing set indices and the sets necessary for facilitating interactivity.
-Additionally, it is difficult to incorporate existing work on faceted browsing due to the vast variety of models and implementations.
+It is very difficult to incorporate existing work on faceted browsing due to the vast variety of models and implementations.
 A modeling methodology that is capable of operating at a high level of abstraction is necessary.

-Some faceted systems, such as hierarchical faceted categories (Hearst 2006a; Yee et al. 2003), are implemented without a true theoretical foundation (Wei et al. 2013); in this context, categories refer to how facets categorically index items and is not related to category theory.
-In general, category theory aims to represent objects and relations at their most intrinsic, abstract level and is appropriate for modeling problems in the sciences (Spivak 2014), including computer science (Barr and Wells 1990).
+Some faceted systems, such as hierarchical faceted categories [1], [5], are implemented without a true theoretical foundation [3]; in this context, categories refer to how facets categorically index items and is not related to category theory.
+In general, category theory aims to represent objects and relations at their most intrinsic, abstract level and is appropriate for modeling problems in the sciences [6], including computer science [7].
 The volume of existing work for faceted browsing systems lends itself to a higher degree of abstraction, where existing works can become interoperable and reusable in new research settings.
-We will demonstrate that category theory is an appropriate framework for developing such abstractions by establishing facets and faceted taxonomies as categories in the mathematical sense.
+We will demonstrate that category theory is an appropriate framework for developing such abstractions by establishing facets and faceted taxonomies as categories.